PORTFOLIO

 This series is about the connections of abolitionist practices, Black feminism, and ecological knowledge, focusing on the use of plants in liberation movements.
 Rooted in ancestral systems, the works reflect on decolonial botany and how Black women have historically used plants to resist, assert autonomy and radical self-determination.
 Through botanical imagery the works honor abolition practices and the reimagining of land not just as a resource, but as a source of ecological sovereignty and resistance.
 On the last pages, readers find recipes for plant remedies and plant allies in the diaspora.

-Artworks were published in 2024/2025 in limited-edition printed Zine (downloaded here ) in collaboration with Spore Initiative
+Artworks were published in 2024/2025 in limited-edition printed Zine (free download here) in collaboration with Spore Initiative

 Kakum Nationalpark, Forest in Ghana, black & white photography